Videogame Review: Batman: Arkham Asylum Game of the Year Edition (2010) PS3

 The Gameplay Is Simple to Learn, But Complicated To Master:

 I found the controls were simple to learn, and I love that it was so easy for me to pick up and play the game.
-Even though the basics are easy, timing counters and keeping your combo streak alive make it complicated, and even though they don't have many quick fire for using the gadgets in combat controls like the sequel Batman: Arkham City, it's still a lot of fun to play, but when you've gotten used to being able to quick fire gadgets in the middle of combat, not being able to do that makes me wish it had been in the first game.
+Even though the basics are easy, timing counters and keeping your combo streak alive make it complicated, and even though they don't have the quickfire controls for using the gadgets in combat controls like the sequel Batman: Arkham City, it's still a lot of fun to play, but when you've gotten used to being able to quickfire gadgets in the middle of combat, not being able to do that makes me wish it had been in the first game.